Stand Up (Jethro Tull album): Recording

-The band began recording the album on 17 April 1969, recording "A New Day Yesterday" and finished on 21 May 1969, finishing "Look Into the Sun".
-Recording was briefly paused in early-mid May for the band to embark on a joint headlining tour of the UK and France with Ten Years After.
+The album's sessions began on 17 April 1969 with the recording of "A New Day Yesterday", and ended on 21 May 1969 when the band finished "Look Into the Sun".
+There was a brief pause in early-mid May for the band to embark on a joint headlining tour of the UK and France with Ten Years After.
 All of the songs were recorded at Studio 2 of Morgan Studios, except for "Bourée" which was recorded at Olympic Studios because Morgan was already booked for the day (although takes of the song were also recorded at Morgan).
 The general routine was that the band would arrive at the studio at 9:00 am to work on one or two songs which would be finished by 4:00 or 5:00 pm.
 Anderson cited Morgan Studios' modern 8-track recording facilities as "a big help", saying that "8-track was the beginning of that creative freedom without which it would have been much harder to have made the Stand Up album."
 The band praised recording engineer Andy Johns, who they found easy to work with.
 Johns tried some innovative recording techniques on the album; for example on "A New Day Yesterday" he achieved a swirling, stereo-shifting guitar effect by swinging an expensive Neumann U67 microphone on its cable in wide circles around the studio.

 The majority of the album was recorded live with the entire band, with minimal overdubs, however primarily acoustic songs such as "Look Into the Sun" and "Fat Man" were recorded mostly solo by Anderson.
 The song "Bourée" proved the most difficult to record, with the band unsatisfied with any of the takes they recorded.
 The final version of the song was compiled later from several takes, with additional overdubs added by Anderson.
 Bass guitar on "Look Into the Sun" was recorded by Johns, as bassist Glenn Cornick was not present at the session (Johns' performance was uncredited on the album).
 One song titled "Early in the Morning" had its backing track recorded but was aborted during the sessions and was never released.
 The band also recorded the backing track for "Play in Time" during the sessions, a song which would later be finished and released on the band's next album Benefit.